 \subsubsection{Aggregation}

-During the data collection process, a total of 3,200 tweets along with their 800 recent comments are collected for each user profile.
-The ultimate goal in the data preprocessing phase is to create a vector for each user account that includes all the textual and non-textual features, enabling the use of these vectors for the classification of user profiles.
-After mapping tweet and comment texts to vector spaces, the vectors of each user need to be aggregated.
-Various aggregation operators exist, including minimum (min), maximum (max), sum, and mean.
-In this work, the mean operator is utilized.
-Thus, for each user, the average of the vector representations of their tweets serves as the final vector representation of their tweets, and the average of the vector representations of their comments serves as the final vector representation of their comments.
-Then, a unique profile vector is obtained for each user profile by concatenating these vectors.
-Ultimately, after analyzing the textual and non-textual features discussed earlier, the embedding vectors for each feature category are concatenated together to generate the final embedding vector for each user account.
-Figure \ref{embbeding} illustrates the final embedding vector along with the contribution of each feature category to it.
+During data collection, we retrieved 3,200 tweets and the 800 most recent comments for each user profile.
+The objective of preprocessing is to construct a unified vector for each account that incorporates both textual and non-textual features, enabling effective profile classification.
+After mapping tweets and comments into vector spaces, we aggregate each user's vectors using the mean operator.
+Specifically, we compute the average of a user's tweet embeddings as their tweet representation and the average of their comment embeddings as their comment representation.
+We then concatenate these representations with the raw non-textual feature vector to form a unique profile vector for each user.
+Finally, we concatenate the embedding vectors from all feature categories to generate the final feature vector for each account.
+Figure~\ref{embbeding} illustrates this final embedding vector and the contribution of each feature category.